Image

 Application Process

-To apply for the 2024 cohort, please complete the registration application and submit a letter of support from your supervisor (waived for company owners).
-Individuals must have a science/engineering background or are currently working in the fields of science or engineering
+To apply, please complete the registration application.
+Individuals must have a science/engineering background or are currently working in the fields of science or engineering.

 Technology requirements